wbtcwrapped/wrappedbtc/README.md

 # wrappedbtc
-WrappedBTC is a community of digital influencers who have sufficient engagement on their profiles
+WrappedBTC is a community of digital influencers who never have sufficient engagement on their profiles